ndawe/pyAMI/docs/examples/api.rst

 API Examples
 ============

-A few examples of how to use pyAMI from our own Python application.
+A few examples of how to use pyAMI from your own Python application.

 First create a client and authenticate: